arrow_downward

 • How much space does a Potain self-erecting crane need on site?

-It depends on the model, but the range is specifically designed around compact urban sites.
-The IGO MA21 works within a 3.6 m x 3.6 m footprint with an adjustable-spread chassis that gives you three operational jib configurations to suit the layout.
+It depends on the model, but the range is built for compact urban sites.
+Options like the IGO MA21 and HUP 40-30 are designed for tight spaces, with different configurations available to suit the site layout.

 • What jib lengths and lift capacities does the range cover?